Adobe-Muse/MuCowDocs/README.md

 MuCow Documentation
 =====

-Welcome to the documentation for Adobe Muse CC's MuCow Documentation.
+Welcome to the documentation for Adobe Muse CC's MuCow Format.
 MuCows, or Muse Configurable Options Widgets, are an extensibility format for Adobe Muse CC, created to allow you to make HTML embed widgets of your very own for Muse.